MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserPerson.md

 ### -Sources
 The sources the user data comes from, for example Directory or Outlook Contacts.
-To construct, see NOTES section for SOURCES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for SOURCES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphPersonDataSource[]